-The Company is currently taxable as a C corporation and subject to federal and state corporation income taxes.
-However, the Company recorded no current income tax expense or benefit during the three-month and nine-month periods ended September 30, 2012 since it had net operating loss carry-forwards from prior years and expects a net operating loss for the 2012 tax year.
+The Company was taxed as a C corporation and subject to federal and state corporation income taxes for its 2012 taxable year.
+The GSVC Holdings, which are taxed as C corporations, are not consolidated into the Company for financial reporting and income tax filing purposes.
+These subsidiaries hold certain pass-through companies in connection with the Company's proposed qualification as a RIC beginning with its 2013 taxable year.
+The Company recorded no current income tax expense or benefit during the year ended December 31, 2012 since it had net operating loss carry-forwards from prior years and a net operating loss for the 2012 tax year.

-The Company recorded no deferred income tax expense or benefit during the three-month and nine-month periods ended September 30, 2012 since it provided a full valuation allowance for deferred tax assets, which consisted primarily of net operating losses and temporary differences based on realized losses and unrealized depreciation of investments for financial statement purposes.
-As of September 30, 2012, the total amount of gross deferred tax assets before valuation allowance was \$6,927,402.
-The federal and state net operating losses will expire in 2031 through 2033.
-The federal and state capital loss will expire in 2017.
+The Company recorded no deferred income tax expense or benefit for the year ended December 31, 2012 since it provided a full valuation allowance for deferred tax assets, which consisted primarily of net operating losses and temporary differences based on realized losses and unrealized depreciation of investments for financial statement purposes.